isatiso/node-tarpit/docs/docs/core/platform-lifecycle.md

 # Platform & Lifecycle

 :::info Working Examples
-See [platform-lifecycle.ts](https://github.com/isatiso/node-tarpit/blob/main/example/core/platform-lifecycle.ts) for complete working examples.
+See [platform examples](https://github.com/isatiso/node-tarpit/blob/main/example/core/platform/) for complete working examples.
 :::

 The Platform class is the heart of every Tarpit application.
 It manages the dependency injection container, handles module imports, and controls the application lifecycle from startup to shutdown.